aaryan778/DecentralizedChat/README.md

 ### What does this do?

 This is a self-hosted, open-source, end-to-end encrypted chat application that doesn't save conversations.
 Basically, when you create a conversation, a private and public key pair is generated locally on your browser.
 Nobody else (including the server) knows what the private key is.
-When you send messages to the other person using X:/Anonymous, the message is encrypted using RSA.
+When you send messages to the other person using AnonChat, the message is encrypted using RSA.
 Conversations are stored locally as well, so the server literally saves no information about you by design.
 Glitch, the website I mentioned above to host the application on, probably stores IP addresses and whatnot, but they never ever get a plaintext copy of your messages.
 They don't get your private key at any point either.
 So the server ultimately has absolutely no idea what's actually being said between two people, and since it's self hosted, you can know for sure that there isn't any malicious code or anything that could compromise the security of your communications.

 ### Can I send files?